jbexta/AgentPilot/README.md

     '[ITSOC]' = 'In the style of {char_name}{verb}, spoken like a genuine dialogue, ' if self.__voice_id else '' '[3S]', 'Three sentences'

-`ActionResponse's` from within a React class ignore all placeholders.
+`ActionResponse's` from within a React class ignore all dialogue placeholders.
 So it's important to word the `ActionResponse` properly, for example:<br>
-GetTime response = `f"[SAY] it is {time}"`<br>
+ImageGen response = `f"[SAY] 'The image has been successfuly generated.' (path = {img_path})"`<br>

-Notice how the placeholders are only used for instructions that relate to how the response is relayed to the user, and not the actual response itself.
+Notice how the dialogue placeholders are only used for instructions that relate to how the response is relayed to the user, and not the actual response itself.<br>
+Also notice the information in parenthesis "( )" is only output values.

+The response is seen by the main context including the dialogue placeholders but not the output values.<br>
+And is seen by ReAct context including the output values but not the dialogue placeholders.

 ### Creating an Action
 Creating a new action is straightforward, simply add a new class that inherits the ```BaseAction``` class to any category file under the directory: ```openagent/operations/actions```.<br>

-_Note: Ensure that the action makes sense in the context of the category it is being added to, or else the Agent will have trouble finding it.
-New categories can be made by adding a new file to this directory, the agent will use the filename as the category name.
-File names that begin with an underscore will not be treated as a category, and the actions within this file will be shown to the agent alongside the action categories._
+An action can be uncategorized by adding it to the file `_Uncategorized.py`.
+File names that begin with an underscore will not be treated as a category, and the actions within this file will be shown to the agent alongside the action categories.

+Ensure the action makes sense in the context of the category it is being added to, or the Agent will have trouble finding it.

+### Creating an Action Category
+New categories can be made by adding a new file to this directory, the Agent will use the filename as the category name, unless it contains a `desc` variable.

 ## Task Overview
 A Task is created when one or more Actions are detected, and will remain active until it completes, fails or decays.